onmyshelf/web/README.md

 ```

 # License
-OnMyShelf is licensed under the MIT License.
+This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for the full license text.

 # Credits
 Website: https://onmyshelf.cm